JackPendarvesRead/RoR2FluffyMods/TheMightyBoop/README.md

 Note: this is a server-side mod.
 This means that if you are host then the same sonic boom configuration will be applied to all players in your lobby.
 There is no need for anyone else to install the mod.

+Update 27/07/19: it has come to my attention that the Clay Templar (ClayBruiser) actually inherits from Rex's sonic boom ability.
+This means that the Templar enemy will also inherit any values you set for Rex!
+I do think this is pretty funny so I havne't entirely removed this interaction but I have added a configuration so that you can choose if the you want the enemy Templar to be mighty or not.

+Do note that this is a quick fix, it may not be as robust as we'd like it to be.
+If you experience any weirdness do not hesistate to contact me and I'll see if I can fix it.

 Enjoy,
 Thanks